TAA Participant Reporting

 - PIRL Trade Adjustment Assistance Data Integrity (TAADI) Resources

 - Today's TAADI Webcast - This webcast discusses the TAADI protocols and requirements.
 We review the purpose and goals, recent changes to measures, additional resources, and discuss the annual review process.
 This webcast also provides a walkthrough of how to use the TAADI Self-Check to both obtain unofficial results and how to identify records affecting TAADI results.

 - PIRL TAADI Self-Check (FULL PIRL, SIRS) - the TAA Data Integrity (TAADI) Self-Check is an Excel template which allows states to enter their PIRL and 9130 data to get unofficial TAADI results and see performance outcome results prior to submission.
-The current self-check is for file formats for the 9/30/18 submission and later and includes TAADI FY2019 measures.
-Most recent version: 7/17/19.
+Most recent version: 9/12/19.
 Review the Changes Log here.
 Self-Check running slowly?
 Here are some tips.

 - TAADI Annual Review Process Map - this is the general process map for determining when states receive a recommendation for an Area of Concern or Finding from the TAADI Annual Review.
 Individual years often have some modification to this process.

 - PIRL TAA Records Overview FAQ - this document provides an overview of how records are submitted in the PIRL including timelines, extension requests, WIPS locks, program flags, TAA eligibility, reportable individuals, and the record reporting cycle.